Coneja-Chibi/BunnyMoTags/README.md

 - **Pack conflict resolution** with smart trait merging
 - **Export/Import** of character consistency databases
 - **Advanced analytics** on trait usage patterns
+- **Growth tracking** for different characters who begin to change for better or worse.

 ---

 *Built with 🥕 by the BunnyMo Community*
-*Version 1.0.1 - Because consistent characters make better stories!*
+*Version .13 - Because consistent characters make better stories!*

 ---